viktoriamahrberg/supercazzola/README.md

 - Age: 21-55
 - Informed as well as non-informed winelovers
+- Most likely to live in or close to cities
 - Interests: Music, design/art, going out-ers (bars/restaurants), books and independent magazines
 - Persona: Curious, traveller, informed, openminded, likes spending money on the good stuff in life

+## Marketing

+Our community will be reached through Newsletters in which users can sign up to from the footer of the site with Mailchimp.
+Mailchimp will store the email addresses and with time we will organise the users into groups depending on what they want from us: Will it be updates regarding new wines coming in, or eventseekers or those that are most interested in reading about wine an a witty informative way.
+We will shape email groups after their preference.

+Our target audience is mostily on Instagram and that is where we will meet them - adding posts and resharing posts from our community (if they fit our brand image) on a close to daily basis in order to rank high in our followers post stream.

 # User Stories